Voting Rules for Accurate

 Do these raise low incomes and so lessen violent crime?

 Consequences: It appears that legislatures with fewer women tend to give less attention, priority and funding to health care, child care, education, and other social needs.
-Run-down schools and city hospitals are one blight; a class of citizens with inferior education and health are another.
+Run-down schools and hospitals are one blight; a class of citizens with inferior education and health are another.

 Statistic Definitions and Sources: